SriramArGowda/user-information-data-analysis/README.md

 ## : User Information Project

-A full-stack mini project that collects user details through a web form, stores them in a MySQL database, exports and cleans data in Excel, and finally visualizes insights using Power BI.
+A full-stack Data Analytics project that collects user details through a web form, stores them in a MySQL database, exports and cleans data in Excel, and finally visualizes insights using Power BI.

 ---